Authentic Cairo: 15 Hidden Gems My Family Taught Me to Love (Beyond the Pyramids)

-The sound that announces Egypt to me is not the wind blowing across the desert sands nor the eternal waters of the Nile.
-It's the shrill bell ringing in the street: a sign that the milkman had arrived.
+The sound that announced Cairo to me as a child was not the desert wind or the Nile’s slow breath.It was the shrill bell in the street, the signal that the milkman had arrived.

 Have you ever thought of exploring Egypt beyond traditional itineraries?
 Share your most interesting facts about Cairo in the comments!